Berg0162/simcline/FTMS Enabled/README.md

 Please follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!
 + Start your reconnaissance with running <b>FTMS_Client_v013</b> and experience how the Feather is controlling the resistance of your FTMS enabled trainer.
 Notice that this piece of code is highly dependent on the type and brand of FTMS enabled Trainer and therefore most critical!
 ```
+/*
+ *  This Feather-nRF52840 tested code scans for the CPS, CSC and FTMS
+ *  that the trainer is advertising, it tries to connect and then
+ *  enables .....
+ *
+ *  Requirements: Running FTMS trainer and Feather nRF52 board
+ *  1) Start the trainer and do NOT connect it with other devices
+ *  2) Upload and Run this code on the Feather-nRF52
+ *  3) Start the Serial Monitor to catch verbose debugging and data info
+ *  4) Trainer and Feather should successfully pair or disconnect...
+ *  5) Keep the Serial Monitor visible on top of all windows
+ *  6) Move the trainer pedals and notice/feel changes in resistance...
+ *     The Client sends Resistance Parameters to the Trainer that coincide
+ *     with the first 5 minutes of the Zwift Volcano Circuit!
+ *  7) Inspect the info presented by Serial Monitor.....
+ */
 ```
 + Next step is running <b>FTMS_Server_v01</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the nRF52 Feather.
 Notice that this particular piece of code is tested intensively by the author with the Zwift app.<br>
 + After a smoothly runs, it is time to test the FTMS bridge!<br>